mucosal-immunology-lab/microbiome-analysis/README.md

 ## Filtering and normalisation

-At this stage, we should now have a single, unified `phyloseq` object that contain all of our count data, taxonomic information, and sample metadata:
+At this stage, we should now have a single, unified `phyloseq` object that contains all of our count data, taxonomic information, and sample metadata:

 * `bact_data_raw`: the raw `phyloseq` object before filtering and normalisation (can be derived from either 16S rRNA amplicon or shotgun metagenomic sequencing data).